Amonteverde04/State-Income-Tax-Calculator/README.md

 # State Income Tax Calculator
-A simple interface for users to select their state and enter their income.
-Based on the provided parameters, an anticipated state income is calculated and displayed to the user.
+A simple interface for users to learn about their income after state income taxes.
+Based on the provided parameters, an anticipated income is calculated and displayed to the user.
 Useful for anyone interested in what they can expect to make in a different state or at a new salary.

 ## Accessing the site